-In accordance with the legal requirements incumbent upon it, the Bank shall ensure that any Client financial instruments deposited with a professional custodian of financial instruments or a clearing house (a "Sub-custodian") are maintained in separate accounts with the Sub-Custodian - one account for financial instruments belonging to all its Clients and another Account for financial instruments belonging to the Bank.
-In certain countries, outside the European Union, it may be legally or practically impossible for Client financial instruments to be segregated from financial instruments belonging to the Bank.
-Upon request the Bank shall provide the Client with a list of Sub-custodians concerned.
+In accordance with the legal requirements incumbent upon it, the Bank shall ensure that any Client financial instruments deposited with a professional custodian of financial instruments or a clearing house (a "Sub-custodian") (e.g. central bank, credit institution in the EU or an bank in a third country) are identifiable from the Bank's financial instruments and from financial instruments belonging to that Sub-custodian by maintaining separate accounts with the Sub-custodian - one account for financial instruments belonging to all its Clients and another account for financial instruments belonging to the Bank.
+The sub-custody agreements are generally governed by the laws of the country of establishment of the Subcustodian.
+In certain countries outside the UK and the European Union it may be legally or practically impossible for Client financial instruments to be segregated from financial instruments belonging to the Bank.
+Upon request the Bank shall provide the Client with a list of the Sub-custodians con-